priyamDalmia/marl-PZoo/README.md

 # marl-PZoo
 papers

-The repo contains implementations of MARL techniques tested on the following environments.
+This repo contains implementations of MARL algorithms tested on the following environments.
 1. Pursuit
 2. Magent

+## Getting Started.

+.

+## Environment Class: MPE

+A simple set of npn-graphical comuinication tasks.

+## Environment Class: MAgnet

+A set of configurable massive ppo agents.

+## Usage

-## Pursuit
+## Citation

+Not published.